Guillermo Heredia: Seattle Mariners

-On February 23, 2016, the Seattle Mariners signed Heredia to a one-year major league contract for $500,000.
-He made his major league debut on July 29, 2016.
+On February 23, 2016, Heredia signed a one-year, $500,000 major league contract with the Seattle Mariners.
+He made his major league debut on July 29.
 He spent most of his time on the Mariners in 2016 as a late-innings defensive replacement.
 He played in the Arizona Fall League to work on making his swing more compact before the start of the 2017 season.
+He had MLB career highs with 6 home runs, 96 hits, 24 runs batted in, and 105 games started, splitting time between left field and center field.

 Tampa Bay Rays

-On November 8, 2018, Heredia was traded, along with Mike Zunino and Michael Plassmeyer, to the Tampa Bay Rays for Mallex Smith and Jake Fraley.
-In his first season with the Rays, he hit .225 in 89 games.
-On December 2, 2019, Heredia was non-tendered by Tampa Bay and became a free agent.
+On November 8, 2018, Heredia was traded with Mike Zunino and Michael Plassmeyer, to the Tampa Bay Rays for Mallex Smith and Jake Fraley.
+In his sole season with the Rays, he hit .225 in 89 games.
+On December 2, 2019, the Rays non-tendered Heredia, and he became a free agent.

 Pittsburgh Pirates

-On January 9, 2020, Heredia signed a one-year deal with the Pittsburgh Pirates.
-On August 24, 2020, Heredia was designated for assignment by the Pirates after only playing in 8 games on the year.
+On January 9, 2020, Heredia signed a one-year contract with the Pittsburgh Pirates.
+On August 24, Heredia was designated for assignment by the Pirates after batting 3-for-16 in eight games.

 New York Mets

-On August 28, 2020, Heredia was claimed by the New York Mets on waivers.

-On September 21, 2020, Heredia made his debut with the Mets.
-He started the Mets' next game as well, and hit a home run against John Curtiss.
+On August 28, 2020, Heredia was claimed by the New York Mets off waivers.
+He made his Mets debut on September 21.
+He started the Mets' next game, hitting a home run against John Curtiss.
 Heredia was designated for assignment on February 21, 2021, after the Mets signed outfielder Kevin Pillar.

 Atlanta Braves

 On February 24, 2021, Heredia was claimed off waivers by the Atlanta Braves.
-On April 18, Heredia hit two home runs, one a grand slam, to become the first Braves player to record 6+ RBIs in a game from the No. 8 spot in the lineup since the RBI became an official stat in 1920.
+On April 18, he hit two home runs, one a grand slam, to become the first Braves player to record at least 6 RBI in a game from the number 8 spot in the lineup since the RBI became an official stat in 1920.
 As the season went on, Heredia adopted a sword slashing movement as a celebratory gesture, which was picked up by his teammates.

-In 2021 he batted .220/.311/.354 with 5 home runs and 26 RBIs.
-On November 30, 2021, the Braves signed Heredia to a one-year, $1 million contract.
+He played in 120 games for Atlanta, batting to a .220/.311/.354 slash line with five home runs and 26 RBI.
+He played in his only MLB postseason, batting 0-for-3 with a walk in 10 games as Atlanta won the World Series.
+On November 30, the Braves re-signed Heredia to a one-year, $1 million contract.

-On November 15, 2022, Heredia was designated for assignment.
+Heredia played in 74 games for Atlanta during the 2022 campaign, hitting .158/.220/.342 with three home runs and eight RBI.
+On November 15, Atlanta designated Heredia for assignment.
 Three days later, he was non-tendered and became a free agent.